-- 1. Remove the metal flip caps of one aerobic and one anaerobic BacT/ALERT blood culture bottle and wipe each bottle with an alcohol prep pad, leaving the pad in place until inoculation of the bottle. - 2.
+- 1. Remove the metal flip caps of one aerobic and one anaerobic BacT/ALERT blood culture bottle and wipe each bottle with an alcohol prep pad, leaving the pad in place until inoculation of the bottle. - Mark each bottle with a marker 10 mL above broth liquid in bottle - 2.
 Wearing gloves, locate the venipuncture site.
-Cleanse the site with an alcohol prep pad or 30 seconds.
-Allow to dry unaided. - 3.
+Cleanse the site with an alcohol prep pad for 30 seconds.
+Allow to dry unaided.
+DO NOT fan or blow dry. - 3.
 Cleanse the site with povidone-iodine or iodine tincture, starting at the point of projected needle insertion and moving in an ever-increasing circular pattern of 1 1/2 to 2 inches.
-Allow to dry unaided for 60 seconds. - 4.
+Allow to dry unaided for 60 seconds.
+DO NOT fan or blow dry - 4.
 For patients with iodine hypersensitivity, skip step 3.
 Cleanse the site with a new alcohol prep pad.
 Scrub for 60 seconds and let the area air dry unaided prior to the venipuncture. - 5.
 Apply a tourniquet proximal to the point of venous entry.
 The venipuncture site must not be palpated following disinfection. - 6.
 Perform the venipuncture.

-Note: The volume of blood collected is critical.

-- a.
-For adult draws, inoculate each bottle (aerobic followed by anaerobic) with 10 mL of blood. - b.
-For pediatric or difficult adult draws, inoculate only the aerobic bottle with at least 1 to 10 mL of blood.

-Note: NICU specimens can be as little as 1 to 3 mL of blood.

-- 7. Label the bottles.
+The volume of blood collected is critical. - For adult draws, inoculate each bottle (aerobic followed by anaerobic) with 10 mL of blood. - For pediatric or difficult adult draws, inoculate only the aerobic bottle with at least 1 to 10 mL of blood. - Note: NICU specimens can be as little as 1 to 3 mL of blood dependent on the weight of the neonate.
+See chart "Minimum Specimen Requirements for Newborn/Pediatric or Adult Difficult Draw Patients".
+If other information is needed, please call 877-4024221 for further guidance on volume of blood to draw on pediatric or neonate draws. - 7.
+Label the bottles.
 Please refer to SPECIMEN LABELING, page 3.7 for more information. - 8.
 Cleanse the venipuncture site with an alcohol prep pad to remove the remaining iodine. - 9.
 Apply a bandage. - 10.
 Transport specimens to the laboratory at room temperature.
 Do not refrigerate.